letsyookyung/Used-car-price-prediction/README.md

 # Used-car-price-predictione
 - data from Kaggle : used_car_train / test data
+### Objectives
-### Objectives: Predicting price of used-car with basic propertis of car in indian market
+- Predicting price of used-car with basic propertis of car in indian market

 ### project goes:
 1. Data load and understand the data